Application Server Horizontal Scaling

 When the load reduces, traffic is routed back to the primary server and the secondary server is safely shut down to avoid unnecessary billing.
 All queued jobs are processed gracefully before shutdown.

-You can also schedule scale-ups or scale-downs in advance (for example, if you expect peak traffic at a specific time) as shown in the following dialog.
+- You can also schedule scale-ups or scale-downs in advance (for example, to handle predictable peak traffic), as shown below.

 Zero Downtime Scaling